JashAravind/Nodejs/README.md

 4. babel-register - Helps to have different configuration to Run, debug, inspect with break point
 5. istanbul - Coverage report

+Folder Structure
+BusinessRulesValidation  - Functions to pass the control to validation method based on Json Key. test - contains test file which is driven through Mocha TestData - Holds various test data to test Textparser functions Utility - Textparser function to convert lines in text file to Json object

 Please use npm test after installing necessary dependencies